opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/connectors/jcdecaux.rst

 5. Configure the dataset information or use the pre-filled values:

    - In the **Dataset name** field, enter the title for this dataset.
-   - In the **Technical identifier** field, enter a meaningful identifier for this dataset.
+   - In the **Dataset technical identifier** field, enter a meaningful identifier for this dataset.

 Configuration